-We have an awesome teachers and we keep growing!
-All our teachers are independent contractors, and work hard to bring you the best projects and advise they can.
-We all want to make to make your learning experience the best around.
-Be sure to sign up for classes today.
+We have awesome teachers, and we keep growing!
+All our teachers are independent contractors who work hard to bring you the best projects and advice they can.
+We all want to make your learning experience the best around.
+Sign up for classes today and come learn with us.

 Lori Hall, Owner

-I have learned all these new talents within about three years, so it goes to show what awesome teachers are at my shop.
+I have learned all these new talents since starting the store, so it goes to show what awesome teachers are at my store.

 Deborah Broome, Coordinator

-Deb Broome has been crocheting since her grandmother taught her how to make afghans and hanger covers.Β The number of years that has been is a huge secret.
+Deb Broome has been crocheting since her grandmother taught her how to make afghans and hanger covers.
+The number of years is a huge secret.

 She loves to teach others crochet and/or Tunisian crochet.
 She specializes in tops and sweaters and garments.
 Come in and let her show you how fun making things from Get Stichin’ s beautiful yarn can be, because if it’s not fun why do it!